 How to schedule Do Not Disturb automatically

-If you know you’ll be busy at set times during the day and don’t want notifications pestering you during this period, you can schedule Do Not Disturb to turn on automatically.
+If you tend to be busy during the same time period on most days and don’t want to be bothered by notifications, you can schedule Do Not Disturb to turn on automatically.

 Step 1: Click the Apple logo in the top-left corner of your screen, then click System Preferences.
 Alternatively, click the System Preferences icon in the Dock; it looks like a set of gray cogs.